mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 - To install a release without updates, specify the release name with an update 0 or general release suffix, for example, `R2024aU0` or `R2024aGR`.

 #### Add Products
-When using MATLAB Package Manager, the plugin automatically installs MATLAB on your build agent.
-However, you can specify additional products to install by populating the **Products** box of the tool configuration interface. you can specify `R2021a` or a later release in the **Release** box of the tool configuration interface
+When you use a tool configured with MATLAB Package Manager as the installer, the plugin automatically installs MATLAB on your build agent.
+However, you can specify additional products to install by populating the **Products** box of the tool configuration interface.

-To register a specific version of MATLAB as a Jenkins tool using MATLAB Package Manager as the installer
+You can use the **Products** box to install most MathWorks products and support packages.
+For a list of supported products, open the input file for your preferred release from the [`mpm-input-files`](https://github.com/mathworks-ref-arch/matlab-dockerfile/tree/main/mpm-input-files) folder on GitHub&reg;.
+Specify products using the format shown in the input file, excluding the `#product.` prefix.
+For example, to install Deep Learning Toolbox&trade; in addition to MATLAB, enter `Deep_Learning_Toolbox` in the **Products** box.

+If you specify more than one product, separate the names with a space.
+For example, to install MATLAB, Simulink, and Deep Learning Toolbox&trade;, specify the contents of the **Products** box like this:

+`Simulink Deep_Learning_Toolbox`

 > :information_source: **Note:** The plugin does not install dependencies on a Linux platform.
 If you are using a Linux platform, verify that the required software is available before installing products using MATLAB Package Manager.
 For more information, see [Get MATLAB Package Manager](https://www.mathworks.com/help/install/ug/get-mpm-os-command-line.html).

-Products to install in addition to MATLAB, specified as a list of product names separated by spaces.
-You can specify `products` to install most MathWorks products and support packages.
-The command uses [MATLAB Package Manager](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/MPM.md) (`mpm`) to install products.
-For a list of supported products, open the input file for your preferred release from the [`mpm-input-files`](https://github.com/mathworks-ref-arch/matlab-dockerfile/tree/main/mpm-input-files) folder on GitHub&reg;.
-Specify products using the format shown in the input file, excluding the `#product.` prefix.
-For example, to install Deep Learning Toolbox&trade; in addition to MATLAB, specify `products: Deep_Learning_Toolbox`.

 #### License Installed Products
 Product licensing for your pipeline depends on your project visibility as well as the type of products to install: